sbreatnach/personalblog/content/post/project_start.md

 ## Web Handling

 * Use RESTful APIs for all but the most specialised APIs.
 They are the most portable, easiest to document and are universally usable (even by microcontrollers!).
-* Support PATCH, PUT and DELETE verbs, even in obscure proxy environments.
+* Support HEAD, PATCH, PUT and DELETE verbs, even in obscure proxy environments.
 * Try to follow RESTful principles.
+* Use HTTP status codes correctly - they are the closest to a universal error code system you will find.
-* Version every API.
+* Version every API, internal and external.
 * Every API should log who and where connections are coming from.
 This is invaluable when you're trying to find out who's consuming the API.
+* Internal API consumers should send extra HTTP headers to identify themselves.

 ## External Integrations

 * Every outgoing connection from a service must have a timeout.
 * Every outgoing connection must have a retry mechanism.
 * Every retry has an upper limit of attempts by default to work around blips in the external service.
-* A retry may be configured as never-ending - useful for batch processing.
+* A retry may be configured as never-ending - useful for batch processing or recovering DB connectivity
 * Every retry must have an exponential back-off timer.
 * Every retry can be cancelled.
 * Every retry should have configurable jitter.